 When my mother started out in the industry, it was common for owners to name their salons after themselves or to use a family name.
 You opened Texture Hair Salon almost 20 years ago.
 Why did you choose to break away from a traditional name for your salon?

 I have an ego – we all have an ego.
 Mine was bigger when I was younger.
 I’ll always have an ego but it is changing now.
-It’s becoming an ego of importance, rather than it’s all about me kind of thing.
+It’s becoming an ego of importance in what I have accomplished, rather than it’s all about me kind of thing.

 I chose Texture because I didn’t want to open a business that had my name on it.
 I didn’t want it to be about me – I wanted it to be about the culture I was creating and not so much about Ramsey himself.
 Plus in the end I knew I was going to get the credit anyways because I owned it – so I called it Texture.